 5.12.2.7 At a meeting of the SIG, the SIG chairperson shall put to a vote the question of whether the proposed change(s) should be recommended for implementation.
 If a Majority of the SIG members vote in favor of implementing the proposed change(s), then the proposed change(s) will be implemented by BPA unless:

-(1) the BPA SIG member opposes the proposed change(s), in which case the proposed change(s) shall not be adopted, and the Slice Computer Application shall not be revised; or
+(1) the BPA SIG member opposes the proposed change(s), in which case the proposed change(s) shall not be adopted, and the SCA shall not be revised; or

 (2) the BPA SIG member approves the proposed change(s), and one or more Slice Customer SIG members who voted against the implementation of the proposed change(s) request in writing to all SIG members, within 10 calendar days of the Majority vote approving such implementation, a second vote by all Slice Customer SIG members on the question of whether the proposed change(s) should be implemented.
 In this event, implementation shall be deferred until such second vote is taken.
 Such second vote shall be taken within 20 calendar days of the date of such Majority vote.
 If a Super Majority of the Slice Customer SIG members affirm the proposal under such second vote to implement the proposed change(s), then the proposed change(s) will be implemented.
 If a Super Majority of the Slice Customer SIG members does not affirm under such second vote to implement the proposed change(s), then the proposed change(s) will not be implemented.